arquivei/laravel-prometheus-exporter/README.md

-# laravel-prometheus-exporter
+# Pyr

-A prometheus exporter for Lumen.
+A prometheus exporter package for Lumen and Laravel.

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

+## Introduction

+Prometheus is a time-series database with a UI and sophisticated querying language (PromQL) that can scrape metrics, counters, gauges and histograms over HTTP.

-This package is a wrapper bridging [jimdo/prometheus_client_php](https://github.com/Jimdo/prometheus_client_php) into Laravel.
+This package is a wrapper bridging [thebeatapp/prometheus_client_php](https://github.com/thebeatapp/prometheus_client_php) (a fork of [jimdo/prometheus_client_php](https://github.com/jimdo/prometheus_client_php)) into Lumen and Laravel.

 ## Installation